 Most of the rain on the mountain falls in the south and the east, causing the forest to be much thicker here than to the north on the side of the mountain.
 Monkeys (both Blue and Colobus) are prevalent on certain routes but are seen or heard from a distance, while olive baboons, elephants and buffaloes are known to visit the mountains slopes though they are rarely seen.
 The best places to see wildlife are just above the thinner jungle on the Rongai Route and on the edges of the Shira Plateau.

-This is a spectacular jungle-like place for a hike.
+This is a spectacular jungle-like place for a hike in Kilimanjaro zones.
 Deep gorges fall away to each side of the well-kept trail as you climb ridges, surrounded by some of the tallest trees you have ever seen.
 The forest is usually mild and might probably rain during your mid day climb, through the clouds towards the upper limits of the forest for spectacular sceneries.

 Zone 3: Heather and Moorland (2800m – 4000m)